Who we are

 Working in close partnership with industry, our research centres in agriculture, theology, ethics and environmental science develop new knowledge, identify solutions to problems and support industry innovation.

 We have campuses located in Albury-Wodonga, Bathurst, Canberra, Dubbo, Goulburn, Orange, Parramatta, Port Macquarie and Wagga Wagga.
-We also have study centres located in Brisbane, Melbourne and Sydney, as well as in several regional locations.
+We also have study centres located in Melbourne and Sydney, as well as in several regional locations.

 We deliver tertiary education both on campus and online to approximately 38,000 students located across Australia and internationally.